prantlf/docker-golang-make-nodejs/README.md

 ## Tags

-- [`latest`], `1.17`, `1.16`, `1.15`, `1.14`
+- [`latest`], `1.19`, `1.17`, `1.16`, `1.15`, `1.14`

 **NOTE**: All tags contain the current Node.js LTS version.
 Earlier images were tagged by `current` and `lts`, but the `current` saw too little usage.
-Also, while an older version of the Go compiler can be used in th future without big problems, an older version of Node.js cannot, because the ecosystem of the NPM modules is maintained well only for the current version.
+Also, while an older version of the Go compiler can be used in the future without big problems, an older version of Node.js cannot, because the ecosystem of the NPM modules is maintained well only for the current version.

 ## Install

     docker pull prantlf/golang-make-nodejs
     # or a specific tag
-    docker pull prantlf/golang-make-nodejs:1.15-lts
+    docker pull prantlf/golang-make-nodejs:1.19

 ## Use